greg-raven/Uncommon-Sense/_posts/2014-11-26-the-pillar-of-the-state.md

 ---
-title: 'The pillar of the state'
+title: "The pillar of the state"
 layout: post
 categories:
 - demagogues